 Push Resistance Band Exercises

-The first two movements of this workouts are what we call “primers.”
+The first two movements of these workouts are what we call “primers.”
 Think of them as quick, workout specific warm-ups that will help you move better.
 They won’t require a band and can be done in just 1-2 minutes.

 |A1.
 Shoulder Taps||2x8ea|